Fly Like an Eagle (song): Seal version

-Twenty years after Miller's original version, British singer Seal covered "Fly Like an Eagle" for the soundtrack to the 1996 film Space Jam, sampling Miller's original "Space Intro" parts in the song's chorus.
-This version peaked at number 10 on the Billboard Hot 100 (Seal's final Hot 100 top 10 to date), number 13 on the UK Singles Chart, and number two on the Canadian RPM 100 chart.
+Twenty years after Miller's original version, British singer-songwriter Seal covered "Fly Like an Eagle" for the soundtrack to the 1996 film Space Jam, sampling Miller's original "Space Intro" parts in the song's chorus.
+This version was released in the United States in October 1996 and was issued worldwide in early 1997 by ZTT Records.
+It peaked at number 10 on the US Billboard Hot 100, number 13 on the UK Singles Chart, and number two on the Canadian RPM 100 Hit Tracks chart.

 According to Seal, the executive producer of the Space Jam soundtrack, Dominique Trenier, asked him to record it.
 D'Angelo, who was managed by Trenier, played keyboards on the song.
 Seal said that Steve Miller approved of the cover version and at one point called him "thanking me and saying that was the best cover of the song that he had heard."

 Critical reception

-Larry Flick from Billboard felt that the soundtrack to Space Jam "is off to a roaring start, thanks to this faithfully funky rendition of Steve Miller's classic rocker. [...]
+Larry Flick from Billboard magazine felt that the soundtrack to Space Jam "is off to a roaring start, thanks to this faithfully funky rendition of Steve Miller's classic rocker. [...]
 After the solemn tone of his own compositions in recent years, Seal clearly sounds like he's having a blast as he cruises through the track's rubbery bassline and space-age synths."
-He added, "In fact, listen closely, and you will catch him vamping a few lines from his breakthrough hit, "Crazy", toward the end."
+He added, "In fact, listen closely, and you will catch him vamping a few lines from his breakthrough hit, 'Crazy', toward the end."
 Daina Darzin from Cash Box stated that "you couldn't ask for a more perfect take on the song, which Seal makes even more spacey, swirling and effortlessly gorgeous than the original."
 Matt Diehl from Entertainment Weekly gave the song a B, writing, "Aside from some funky scatting and a dash of hip-hop rhythm, the soul slickster doesn't add much to Steve Miller's '70s classic-rock classic.
 Seal does get points for good taste in cover material, though: The song's ethereal synthesizer squiggles, wah-wah guitars, and soaring chorus sound great in the '90s.
 The latest fast break on the charts from the Space Jam soundtrack, it's perfect music for Michael Jordan to slam to."

 Music video

-The video has scenes from the movie itself, Seal performs in the sky (both versions), All scenes add real children can do something athletic.
+The video has scenes from the movie itself, Seal performs in the sky (both versions), All scenes add real children doing something athletic.
 The original version shot in black-and-white.
 Also, the colored version shown where a colored Seal in the black-and-white sky (some scenes swap colors along Seal and in the sky).